Tanaka perfect into 6th, Yanks top Rays 6-1 to regain lead

 Judge homered in the fourth and Frazier made it 5-0 in the fifth.

-Tanaka topped the 13 strikeouts he had on May 26 vs. Oakland. ...
-Judge has a 17-game home hitting streak, breaking the Yankees rookie record set by Hideki Matsui in 2003, the Elias Sports Bureau said. ...
-Tampa Bay pitchers have given up a homer in 15 straight games, their worst run since 2006.
+Judge has a 17-game home hitting streak, breaking the Yankees rookie record set by Japan's Hideki Matsui in 2003, the Elias Sports Bureau said.

 More AP baseball: https://apnews.com/tag/MLBbaseball